jaydickson02/Notes/collections/_AerospaceEngineering/Aerospace Design Project.md

     -   Allows us to make sure we have the best solution
 - Final design definition
     - End with a complient product

+# Requirments

+- All products have a function or functions:
+    - To provide thrust
+    - To illuminate
+    - To fly
+    - To manipulate
+- All products have attributes
+    - Mass
+    - Size
+    - Cost
+    - Marketability
+    - Operating Costs
+    - Service Lifetime
+    - Aesthetic Appeal

+## Defining Requirments

+- The Requirments definition process takes the customer's needs and translateds them into product requirments
+- Requirmenrts state what is required of the component, system or process **not** how it should be designed.

+- Requirments should be defined as fully as possible before attempting to devise solutions.
+Not always possible.

+## Atributes
+-   Some attributes are directly related to the products functions
+    - For example, a *Turbofan Engine* has the following function-rekated attributes:
+        - Thrust
+        - Reverse Thrust